Stewart State Forest

 Stewart State Forest is a state forest in Orange County, New York, United States.
 It is located West of Stewart International Airport and North of Rock Tavern.
 It comprises a mix of wetlands, fields and forest.

 It offers 22 mi of gravel roads and 18 mi of hiking trails.
 Activities include hiking, biking, horseback riding, hunting, cross country skiing, snowmobiling, bird watching and fishing.

 Wildlife includes white-tailed deer, coyotes, bobcats, wild turkeys, great blue herons and hawks.

 History

 Most of Stewart State Forest land was formerly in farm or residential use.
-It was acquired in the 1970s by the Metropolitan Transportation Authority (MTA) in order to establish and develop Stewart International Airport.
+It was acquired in the 1970s by the Metropolitan Transportation Authority (MTA) to establish and develop Stewart International Airport.

-In March 1999, New York State Governor George Pataki announced the effective transfer of 5,200 acres from the Department of Transportation (DOT) to the Department of Environmental Conservation (DEC) in order to permanently preserve the land.
+In March 1999, New York State Governor George Pataki announced the effective transfer of 5,200 acres from the Department of Transportation (DOT) to the Department of Environmental Conservation (DEC) to permanently preserve the land.
 Another 1,600 acres were transferred in June 2006.